audriuska12/SpellResearchAlternateTomePatcher-JSON/README.md

 6. Detects and resolves spell/artifact overwrites (last mod in your LO wins).
 7. Exports the imported spell/artifact data as JSON for proper importing.
 8. Allows binding multiple patches to single ESP, if using specific JSONs for mods.
+9. Generates FormListManipulator .ini to bypass Spell Research import procedure, saving setup time in new playthroughs.

 Potential functionality (will be implemented if and only if I can be bothered - and figure out how):
 1. Automatically generate template files from your load order (that'd still require a great deal of manual untangling, but the hope would be that the user would no longer need to dig for FormID's, at least.